brickgao/Baiduyun_Simple/README.md

 Baiduyun Simple
 ===============

-A web service to decode the share link from baidu yun.
+A web service written by node.js to decode the share link from baidu yun.

 License
 -------